calpoly-iandunn/csc471/assignments/program02b.md

 Please color your model using the normal of the model as done in lab 5 (note that in order to provide normal for your cylinder geometry, you can pass a copy of the vertex loca- tions, think about why this is valid).
-An example `sphere.obj` file with normal will be pro- vided.
+An example `sphere.obj` file with normal is provided [here](sphere.obj).
 Make your scene look interesting.